Fabio-Simoes/Website2/content/_index.md

       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **Simoes Research Group** is a new lab at BSMS focussing on the interactions between cancer cells and their microenvironemnt.

   - block: collection
     content: